anders-wartoft/LogGenerator/README.md

 We should se some events starting with <1>, <2> etc. Since we'd like to be able to see if the Gap Detection is working, set the initial value to, e.g., 42.

+Example with only one instance of LogGenerator:

+Server and client:

+`java -jar LogGenerator-with-dependencies.jar -i file -in src/test/data/test.txt -he "<{counter:test:42}>" -o cmd -gd "<(\\d+)>"`

+You should see the received data (probably on one line) and the detected gaps:

+`1-41`

+Example with one client and one server:

 In a new terminal, start the server:
-`java -jar LogGenerator-with-dependencies.jar -i tcp -in 9999 -o cmd`
+`java -jar LogGenerator-with-dependencies.jar -i tcp -in 9999 -o cmd  -gd "<(\\d+)>"`

 Start the client:

-`java -jar LogGenerator-with-dependencies.jar -i file -in src/test/data/log-with-time.log -he "<{counter:test:41}>" -o cmd`
+`java -jar LogGenerator-with-dependencies.jar -i file -in src/test/data/test.txt -he "<{counter:test:42}>" -o tcp -on localhost:9999`

-You should see the received data (probably on one line) and the detected gaps:
+You should see the received data.
+To see the gaps, press Ctrl-C:
+`Next expected number: 48`

 `1-41`